This post contains affiliate links. Please see our disclosure policy.

 Bird's eye view of short ribs on a bed of mashed potatoes.

-First, season the ribs with salt + pepper, and brown them on all sides in a dutch oven.
+Step 1: Brown the Short Ribs & Sauté the Veggies.
+Season the beef short ribs with kosher salt + black pepper, and brown them on all sides, over medium-high heat, in a dutch oven.
+Set them aside.

-Add the meat back in, and add your beer (use a dark stout of some sort) and beef broth.
+Step 2: Finish Cooking the Short Ribs.
+Add the meat back in, and add beer & beef broth.
 Cook this low and slow in the oven for the best and most tender finished ribs!
-Start at 325 degrees for 1 hour and 45 minutes, then reduce the oven temp to 275 and cook 45 minutes more.
+Start at 325 degrees for 1 hour and 45 minutes, then reduce to 275 degrees and cook 45 minutes more.

 Ribs cooking in beef broth in a large dutch oven.